Can I get satellite internet on my phone?

 Can I Purchase Satellite Internet Service and Connect It Directly to My Phone?

-Sadly Satellite internet needs an outside dish a modem device and a WiFi router to connect to the satellite network.
+Sadly, Satellite internet needs an outside dish, a modem device, and a WiFi router to connect to the satellite network.
 Smartphones themselves are not equipped with the necessary hardware components that would enable the device to directly connect to the internet using satellite signals.
 Thus, you cannot directly connect using the satellite internet on your phone in the way you use a normal cellular LTE or 5G data connection.

 There are a couple of ways you can indirectly access satellite internet on phones:

-1. Use satellite internet at home network
+1. Use satellite internet at the home network

 For instance, if you possess satellite broadband such as HughesNet or Viasat at your home, you are capable of using the same satellite internet on your smartphone if you are connected to the home’s WiFi.

 Almost all satellite internet service providers supply their customers with routers when they are installing satellite internet connections.
-So as long as you have access to that wireless router and depending on the strength of the signal, you can connect with any device that is WiFi compliant including laptops, tablets, streaming devices, smartphones, etc. The router is the only key that opens the door to satellite internet that your phone cannot directly connect to.
+So as long as you have access to that wireless router and depending on the strength of the signal, you can connect with any device that is WiFi compliant, including laptops, tablets, streaming devices, smartphones, etc. The router is the only key that opens the door to satellite internet that your phone cannot directly connect to.

-This might provide enough resources to suffice simple uses such as email checking and web surfing within your home and workplace.
-However, you would be confined to using satellite internet whenever you were out of the wireless network coverage area while the external satellite dish installation was limited to only that.
+This might provide enough resources to suffice for simple uses such as email checking and web surfing within your home and workplace.
+However, you would be confined to using satellite internet whenever you were out of the wireless network coverage area, while the external satellite dish installation was limited to only that.

 2. When it comes to connecting to the Internet through a satellite, make use of a satellite WiFi hotspot device.